bodo-ai/Bodo/docs/source/bodo_platform.rst

 Bodo Cloud Platform
 ===================

-This page descibes how to use the Bodo Cloud Platform, including registration, cluster creation and notebook attachment.
+This page descibes how to use the Bodo Cloud Platform, including registration, cluster creation, notebook attachment, and running jobs.

 Registration